Average student intake: 9 (including Joint Schools)

 Teaching and learning

-Oxford’s English course was ranked as number 1 in the world by the QS World University Rankings in 2018.
+Oxford’s English course was ranked as best in the world by the QS World University Rankings in 2020.
 Studying English here means that you will be immersed in a wide-ranging, historical course covering literature in English from its earliest origins to the present day.

 As a member of the University’s English Faculty, you will be able to attend scores of weekly lectures and seminars where you can access cutting-edge research by academics across the Faculty and beyond, regardless of which college you belong to.
 At Hertford, we’ll organise your small group teaching sessions and provide you with a personal tutor who will usually meet with you once or twice a term to discuss your overall academic progress.